 The most beautiful lighthouses of the Lighthouse Route in Nova Scotia

 Some can only be reached if you accept detours that take up time.
 But the effort is worth it, because on a tour to the lighthouses on the coast of Nova Scotia you can learn a lot about the life of the people on this coast.
-On the way you come through fishing villages, drive past abandoned houses whose owners have been building a new life elsewhere in Canada since the cod warming off the coasts of eastern Canada, and meet lobster fishermen, boat owners and shipyard workers who like to chat.
-A trip on the Lighthouse Route is a journey through the maritime Nova Scotia.
+On the way you travel through fishing villages, drive past abandoned houses whose owners have been building a new life elsewhere in Canada since the cod warming off the coasts of eastern Canada, and meet lobster fishermen, boat owners and shipyard workers who like to chat.
+A trip on the Lighthouse Route is a journey through maritime Nova Scotia.

 Fort Point Lighthouse in Liverpool

-Not all the lighthouses on the Lighthouse Route are slim and slender as the most famous among them Peggy's Cove.
-There are also smaller ones who watch over the shipping traffic especially at the mouth of rivers or at port entrances.
+Not all the lighthouses on the Lighthouse Route are slim and slender as the most famous among them in Peggy's Cove.
+There are also smaller ones that watch over the shipping traffic especially at the mouth of rivers or at port entrances.
 One of them is the lighthouse at Fort Point in Liverpool.
 It is somewhat hidden behind the Fort Point Lighthouse Park with its deciduous trees.

 Seal Point Lighthouse in Barrington

 Barrington's Seal Point Lighthouse is so far from the water, just off the coast road (Hwy.
 3), that you wonder what it's actually watching over there.
 However, it has its justification at this point, as it is located on a hill above the entrance to a small port.
 Today it also houses a museum where you can learn about the history of lighthouses and the lives of lighthouse keepers on the Nova Scotia coast.

 The southernmost lighthouse on the Lighthouse Route Nova Scotia